epics-containers/pvi/docs/index.rst

       - type: builtin.widgets.group
         name: AncillaryInformation

-      # Make a single parameter with a demand and readback records
+      # Make a single parameter with a demand and readback records and widgets
       - type: asyn.parameters.float64
         name: ThresholdEnergy
         description: |
-            Threshold energy in keV.
+            Threshold energy in keV

             camserver uses this value to set the discriminators in each pixel.
             It is typically set to the incident x-ray energy ($(P)$(R)Energy),